CLERK'S FREQUENTLY ASKED QUESTIONS

 - If you have been charged with a tag, registration, driver license, or insurance violation, you may dismiss for $10.00, if you furnish proof that you had the document at the time you were charged and the document was valid.

 - Enter a plea of not guilty.
 You must appear at court as noted on your citation, or you can send an Affidavit of Defense or Admission and Waiver of Appearance form to our office.
-If you cannot appear in court, you must file this form and post a civil bond - $100 for a moving violation, or $75.00 for a non-moving violation.
+If you cannot appear in court, you must file this form with the clerk.

 - Elect to attend a driver improvement course.
 See the Driver Improvement School section on this page.